Lammettay History, Family Crest & Coats of Arms

-Norman Conquest of 1066 brought to England.
+Lammettay is one of the thousands of new names that the Norman Conquest of 1066 brought to England.
 It comes from the Old German personal name Lambert or Lanbert.
 These names are both composed of the elements land, which means land or territory and berht, which means bright or famous.

-Early Origins of the lammettay family
+Early Origins of the Lammettay family

-Surrey where they were descended from the ancient Count of Mons and Louvain, born 940 A.D. died 1004.
+The surname Lammettay was first found in Surrey where they were descended from the ancient Count of Mons and Louvain, born 940 A.D. died 1004.
 His three sons were Baldwin, Ralph, and Hugh Lambert.
 Accompanying Duke William to England at the Battle of Hastings, a Norman chief, Haco Lambert acquired lands from Duke William and is recorded in the Domesday Book.
-Descended was Henry Fitz Lambert living in 1235 who was a benefactor of the church at Lincoln.
-Early records of the family were found the in the parish of Kirkby in Malham Dale in the West Riding of Yorkshire.
-"The church is a large and handsome building, of the style that prevailed in the reign of Henry VII., and is the burial-place of the Lambert family, of whom General Lambert was distinguished, on the side of Cromwell, in the civil war."
-CITATION[CLOSE]

-Early History of the lammettay family
+Early History of the Lammettay family

-Another 275 words (20 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early lammettay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lammettay research.
+Another 138 words (10 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early Lammettay History in all our PDF Extended History products and printed products wherever possible.

-lammettay Spelling Variations
+Lammettay Spelling Variations

-spelling variations.
+Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Lambert, Lambard, Lamberth and others.

-Early Notables of the lammettay family (pre 1700)
+Early Notables of the Lammettay family (pre 1700)

-Migration of the lammettay family to Ireland
+Migration of the Lammettay family to Ireland

-Some of the lammettay family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Lammettay family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the lammettay family to the New World and Oceana
+Migration of the Lammettay family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
-Some of the first North American settlers with lammettay name or one of its variants: Anne Lambert, who settled in Virginia in 1653.
+Some of the first North American settlers with Lammettay name or one of its variants: Anne Lambert, who settled in Virginia in 1653.